 Finding grant opportunities is an important activity for all nonprofits.
 Grants can provide funds for programs, projects, equipment, and even salaries and overhead.
 Just be sure your nonprofit is ready before you start looking for grants.

 Most organizations need a little help identifying leads.
 The gold standard in the sector is Foundation Directory Online, but it is too expensive for most small nonprofits.
-Your library may have a subscription that you can use onsite for free.
+Your local library may have a subscription that you can use onsite for free.
 Some libraries will even give you a one-time code to do your search from your home or office.

 Another way to gain access is to sign up for a class through Candid, formerly Foundation Center.
 For their boot camp classes and some others, they may offer a week of access to Foundation Directory Online.
 Ask before signing up!